Filippo Ferrarini

-Filippo Ferrarini (born 7 September 1990) is an Italian rugby union player who plays as a flanker for Rugby Noceto in Serie A.
+Filippo Ferrarini (born 7 September 1990) was an Italian rugby union player who played as a flanker.
+From summer 2024 he is Assistan Coach of Valorugby Emilia in Serie A Elite.

 In 2016 he also played for Ohio Aviators in the US PRO Rugby competition and he previously played with Zebre in the Pro12.
 In 2016-17 Pro12 season he named as Additional Player for Benetton Treviso.

+In summer 2021 he signed for Rugby Noceto in Serie A.

 He was called for Italy A squad at the 2013 IRB Nations Cup.